drewgierach/architecture-center/docs/sample-solutions/databases/e-commerce-cosmosdb.md

 ## Related Resources

-* [Jet.com](https://jet.com) uses a more extensive version of this architecture for its end-to-end order processing pipeline.
+This sample solution is based on a more extensive version of this architecture built by [Jet.com](https://jet.com) for its end-to-end order processing pipeline.
 For more information, see the [jet.com technical customer profile][source-document] and [jet.com's presentation at Build 2018][source-presentation].

+Other related resources include:
 * _[Designing Data-Intensive Applications](https://dataintensive.net/)_ by Martin Kleppmann (O'Reilly Media, 2017).
 * _[Domain Modeling Made Functional: Tackle Software Complexity with Domain-Driven Design and F#](https://pragprog.com/book/swdddf/domain-modeling-made-functional)_ by Scott Wlaschin (Pragmatic Programmers LLC, 2018).
 * Other [Cosmos DB use cases][docs-cosmos-db-use-cases]